Hop til indhold

 How do I make a single payment?

-If you want to make a single payment, we would like to talk to you.
+If you would like to make a single payment into your pension plan, we would be very happy to speak with you.

-We just want to make sure that you are well-informed about the rules of tax deductibility and the optimum Investment of your money.
-Please contact us at (+45) 70 12 50 00.
+We want to ensure that you receive advice on the tax deduction rules and the best way to investment your money.
+Call us at (+45) 70 12 50 00.

 My payments have stopped.
-What do I need to do?
+Do I need to do anything?

-If the payments made through your employer have stopped because you no longer work there, you will receive a letter from us that briefly describes your options.
+If the payments made through your employer have stopped because you have left your job, you will receive a letter from us briefly describing your options.

-Depending on your current situation, you can choose to continue making the payments on a private basis, to put the plan on hold for a period of time and thus keep your insurance cover, or to change your plan into a plan without payments, which does not include any insurance cover.
+Depending on your current situation, you can choose to continue making the payments on a private basis, put the plan on hold for a period of time and thus keep your insurance cover, or change your plan to a plan without payments and without insurance cover.

-If you make private or voluntary payments to your pension plan, you stop the payments by notifying us in writing - preferable by e-mail.
-Please use the contact form at the buttom of the page.
+If you make private or voluntary payments to your pension plan, you can stop the payments by notifying us in writing.
+You can send us a message by logging in to My PFA.

 When you notify us, please state your customer or policy number.